Processing of personal data

 This information is published in the Research Council’s Project Databank.

-When you submit a progress report, an updated popular science presentation and all scholarly publications reported via the CRIStin Research Information System will be listed in the Project Databank as well.
+When you submit a progress report, an updated popular science presentation and all output reported via the CRIStin Research Information System will be listed in the Project Databank as well.

 If the Research Council’s grant constitutes state aid to the Project Owner or a partner, and the funding amount exceeds EUR 500 000, then information about the Research Council’s allocation to the project and a list of project partners will be entered into the Register of Public Support (Norwegian only) at the Brønnøysund Register Centre.